Ecommerce Fulfilment Guide

 With ShipBob, music artists and labels can offer faster, more affordable shipping to better improve delivery speeds and increase conversion rates — without having to worry about doing it all themselves.

-There are many methods of fulfilling ecommerce orders across channels.
+There are many methods of fulfiling ecommerce orders across channels.
 The way products are stored and shipped vary as do the timelines, efficiencies, and supply chain technologies that accompany each of them.

-Self-fulfillment, or in-house fulfillment, is when the seller fulfills orders themselves including storing inventory and picking, packaging, and shipping products.
-Self-fulfillment come in many sizes — you can be a small business, storing inventory in your house, packing boxes yourself, and running to the post office, or large enough to invest in a warehouse, either purchasing land or signing a lease and hiring a team of fulfillment associates.
+Self-fulfillment, or in-house fulfilment, is when the seller fulfils orders themselves including storing inventory and picking, packaging, and shipping products.
+Self-fulfillment come in many sizes — you can be a small business, storing inventory in your house, packing boxes yourself, and running to the post office, or large enough to invest in a warehouse, either purchasing land or signing a lease and hiring a team of fulfilment associates.

 Dropshipping is when a factory handles the production, storage, picking, packing, and shipping of an order directly to the customer that orders it online.
 The seller acts as the middleman — connecting the seller to the product — and is never in possession of the products sold.

 When a customer places an order, the order is sent to the manufacturer, who sends it to the end customer.
 Having the manufacturer located overseas means transit times can be very long and delivery very expensive for dropshipping as compared to shipping domestically.
 Dropshipping is very competitive because the barriers to entry and overhead are so low.